-When sending out candidate questionnaires, we distribute questionnaires to all candidates in the election on the same day.
 The questions are designed to be open-ended, unbiased, not exclusive, and to not include leading questions.
 Specific election issues are not embedded in questions because it is not up to Open Democracy Manitoba to determine what the election issues are, and which issues should be given priority to be featured over other issues on our website.
 We leave it up to candidates to state what issues, interests, background, or other information they choose to give.
-Every candidate is given the same set of questions and the same timeframe to respond to questions.
+Every candidate is given the same set of questions.

-All questionnaire requests are sent to candidates via email.
-We collect the required email addresses using the process described above.
+We collect the required candidate email addresses using the process described above.
 For candidates without a public email address, either the affiliated political party is contacted, or if no political party, we attempt to use other contact information available on the internet to retrieve the candidate’s email address.